How many skincare products can you use in your skincare routine before your skin says “enough is enough”?

 My point is: listen to your skin, not to marketing hype.
 Bring it extra products when your skin needs it, not when the same skincare product pops up all over your Instagram feed (if that’s what’s happening, the brand’s paying for the advertisiment).

 It’s The Texture, Not The Number, Of Products That Can Cause Problems

-Having said that, there is a limit to the amounts of products you can use.
+Having said that, there IS a limit to the amounts of products you can use.
 But, this limit is not set at a specific number.
 It’s not like you can use 10 products without problems, but when you add the 11th, all hell breaks loose.

-You can use 5 products and see all hell break loose if they all have rich textures.
+You can use 5 products and have all hell break loose if they all have rich textures.
 Rich textures are very moisturizing, but, they can also clog pores and create a barrier that prevents anything you apply next from penetrating into the skin.
 That’s why, as a rule, you apply heavily-textured products last and lightly-textured products first.

 If you plan to use a ton of products, they’d better have a lightweight texture.
 That’s why the Korean skincare routine works so well.
 Korean women may use 10+ products, but they’re all so lightweight, so they can penetrate skin easily without leaving a greasy residue behind.

 But, Western products usually have richer and creamier textures.
 So, how do you know when you’ve reached your limit?
 “When one product just doesn’t seem to set”, says Dr Schultz, “or seems to be sliding off your skin, because you have so many others underneath, then you’ve probably reached your limit.”

 Until then, you can use as many products as you feel your skin needs.